ihasdapie/chenbrian.ca/content/_index.md

 ![me](profile-picture.jpg)

 I'm an [Engineering Science](https://engsci.utoronto.ca/) student at the University of Toronto, majoring in Electrical and Computer Engineering.
-My primary interests are in robotics, distributed systems, machine learning, and performance engineering.
+My primary interests are in robotics, distributed systems, machine learning, optimization, and reliability.
 In short, I like to build things that 1) work, 2) work well, and 3) work well together.

 ### What am I up to right now?